Gabaghoulios/Capstone_1/README.md

 * Median duration of rides: 539

-* Average of total rides: 1189
+* Average duration of rides: 1189

 * Longest ride taken: 10632022

+Additionally, differences were noted in the habits of annual members and casual users